 Pope laments plight of child soldiers in Congo fighting

-Pope Francis waves from his studio window overlooking St. Peter's Square during his Angelus prayer, at the Vatican, Sunday, Feb.
-19, 2017.
-VATICAN CITY - Pope Francis has expressed dismay about clashes in the Democratic Republic of Congo he described as "violent and brutal."
+Pope Francis has expressed dismay about clashes in the Democratic Republic of Congo he described as "violent and brutal."
+In remarks to the faithful in St. Peter's Square on Sunday, Francis singled out for concern the "many children torn from families and schools to be used as soldiers" in the fighting.

 Discussions